UseCalcPro

 When should I switch from puppy food to adult food?

 Switch timing depends on breed size.
-Small breeds can transition at 9–12 months, medium breeds at 12–14 months, and large/giant breeds should stay on puppy food until 14–24 months to support bone and joint development.
+Toy/small breeds can transition at 9–12 months, medium breeds at 12–14 months, and large/giant breeds should stay on puppy food until 14–24 months to support bone and joint development.

 • Toy/small breeds: switch at 9–12 months when growth plateaus